-We have acquired for the MCT market, a customized version of what we believe is the only FDA cleared ECG reporting software for use in MCT, from CardioComm Solutions Inc. The software is exclusive for the MCT market, except that CardioComm may continue to work with its pre-existing relationships before entering into the exclusivity contract.
-The exclusivity is indefinite unless earlier terminated in accordance with the terms of the agreement, including by CardioComm if we fail to remain current in the payment of applicable royalty fees.
-Now that CardioComm has delivered to us the final software, once we receive 510(k) clearance from the FDA, we will be required to pay a royalty fee equal to a \$20 ECG cardio-scan fee, on a per patient and an as-collected basis, managed through the software, provided that the minimum annual royalty fee shall be \$75,000 for the first year and \$150,000 per annum thereafter.
+We have acquired a customized version of what we believe is the only FDA cleared ECG reporting software for use in MCT, from CardioComm Solutions Inc. The software is exclusive for the MCT market, except that CardioComm may continue to work with its pre-existing relationships with respect to existing MCT Solutions, including TZ Medical, although we do not believe that any such pre-existing relationships have incorporated Cardiocomm's software in their solutions at this time.
+The exclusivity is indefinite unless earlier terminated in accordance with the terms of the agreement, including termination by CardioComm if we fail to remain current in the payment of applicable royalty fees.
+Now that CardioComm has delivered the final software to us, once we receive 510(k) clearance from the FDA, we will be required to pay a royalty fee equal to a \$20.00 ECG cardio-scan fee on a per patient and an as-collected basis, managed through the software, provided that the minimum annual royalty fee shall be \$75,000 for the first year and \$150,000 per annum thereafter.